tc39/proposal-smart-pipelines/readme.md

 in a zero-cost abstraction.

-The proposal is a variant of the [first pipe-operator proposal][] championed by [Daniel “littledan” Ehrenberg of Igalia][].
+The proposal is a variant of the [first pipe-operator proposal][] championed by [Daniel “littledan” Ehrenberg of Igalia][littledan].
 This variant is listed as [Proposal 4: Smart Mix on the pipe-proposal wiki][].
 The variant resulted from [previous discussions about pipeline placeholders in the previous pipe-operator proposal][previous pipeline-placeholder discussions], which culminated in an